AshridgeTechnologies/elemento/stories/Publishing on apps website.md

 Publishing on apps website
 --------------------------

+- Apps are given a unique id when created/saved
 - Editor can load code to cloud storage
 - Editor can save app code to a file
 - Publish or update the code